-Name Range Step Default Description df/dt>/< (18) used in setting group No Yes - No Enables the protection stage in setting group.

-Name Range Step Default Description df/dt>/< (18) operating mode RisingFallingBoth - Rising Defines the operation mode of the protection stage.
+Name Range Step Default Description df/dt>/< (18) used in setting group • No • Yes - No Enables the protection stage in setting group. df/dt>/< (18) operating mode RisingFallingBoth - Rising Defines the operation mode of the protection stage.
 In "Rising" mode df/dt function can trip only from increasing frequency.
 In "Falling" mode df/dt function can trip only from decreasing frequency.
-"Both" allows df/dt to trip from both. df/dt>/< (18) frequency limit Not used Displays if frequency limits are used or not. df/dt>/< (18) pick-up 0.0110.00Hz/s 0.01Hz/s 0.2Hz/s Pick-up setting. df/dt>/< (18) f< limit 7.0065.00Hz/s 0.01Hz/s 49.95Hz/s Underfrequency limit.
+"Both" allows df/dt to trip from both. df/dt>/< (18) frequency limit Not used Use f limit - Not used Displays if frequency limits are used or not. df/dt>/< (18) pick-up 0.0110.00Hz/s 0.01Hz/s 0.2Hz/s Pick-up setting. df/dt>/< (18) f< limit 7.0065.00Hz/s 0.01Hz/s 49.95Hz/s Underfrequency limit.
 Tripping is permitted when measured frequency is under this value.
-This parameter is visible only when operation mode is set to "Falling" or "Both". df/dt>/< (18) f> limit 10.0070.00Hz/s 0.01Hz/s 51Hz/s Overfrequency limit.
+This parame is visible only when operation mode is set to "Falling" "Both". df/dt>/< (18) f> limit 10.0070.00Hz/s 0.01Hz/s 51Hz/s Overfrequency limit.
 Tripping is permitted if measured frequency is above this value.
 This parameter is visible only when operation mode is set to "Rising" or "Both".

 This function supports definite time delay (DT).
-For detailed information on these delay types please refer to the chapter "General properties of a protection function" and its section "Operating time characteristics for trip and reset".
+For detailed information on these delay types please refer to the chapter "General properties of a protection function" and its section "Operating time characteristics".